• +353 86 246 1890

 And I also enjoy photographing in the Irish countryside, here a cow grazes on coastal grasses as the petrichor-laden air gently blows across the landscape; rain moves into the distance the moistured sky bearing a rainbow and soon sunset over the Atlantic - the smells, sights and sounds of summer in Ireland.

 Smells and sounds do combine with our sight to create memories that are more than just photographs.
-A photographer and artist typically rely on sight but enjoyable memories are made of more - the smell of the countryside, taste of local food, sounds of wildlife and feel of the wind by the coast when photographing waves will cause a single image to stand out in the mind for years to come.
+A photographer and artist typically relies on sight but enjoyable memories are made of more - the company of friends, smell of the countryside, taste of local food, sounds of wildlife and feel of the wind by the coast when photographing waves will cause a single image to stand out in the mind for years to come.

 Join me, Panoramic Ireland, to photograph in Ireland and to learn more about the fine scenery to be found in the Irish countryside - places are available seven days a week, 365 days a year.